folio-org/folio-org.github.io/guides/install-backend-module.md

 If there is a non-empty result for each of the required interfaces, then ready to proceed.
 If not, then investigate further and consult the relevant back-end module developers.

+## Ensure LaunchDescriptor

+Ensure that this new module's [ModuleDescriptor](/guides/module-descriptor/) includes the Docker-based [LaunchDescriptor](/guides/module-descriptor/#launchdescriptor-properties).

+Its properties will specify the memory allocation, whether this module utilises a database, and can document other environment variables, etc.

 ## Declare new module